 Two PRSA Silver Anvil trophies awarded to the Newhouse School for best undergraduate and graduate public relations programs at the 2026 PRSA Anvil Awards ceremony.
 (Photo courtesy of Anthony D'Angelo)

-Newhouse Public Relations Programs Earn Top National Honors from PRSA
+Newhouse Public Relations Programs Earn Top National Honors From PRSA

 May 20, 2026